KennethTBarrett/SEO-Audit-Tool/README.md

-# Welcome to the GitHub for the SEO Audit Automation Tool
+# Welcome to the Python SEO Audit Automation Tool

 This collection is written in Python and made to evaluate several core features of an SEO audit.
 This tool checks for: